Nonquantum Information Gain from Higher-order Correlation Functions: Lower bounds of and

 With the knowledge of the effective $k$th-order correlation function in mind let us return to Eq.~(\ref{eq.PtoQ}) and its solution $Q_\text{max}$.
-If we write out $Q$ on the left-hand side of Eq.~(\ref{eq.tildePtoQ}) and define $Q=(1-p_0)\tilde Q$, we obtain after some algebra
+If we write out $Q$ on the left-hand side of Eq.~(\ref{eq.tildePtoQ}) and define $Q=(1-p_0)\tilde Q$, we obtain

 The result is structually identical to Eq.~(\ref{eq.PtoQ}), just for $\tilde Q$ and $\tilde g^{(k)}$.
 That means, $\tilde Q$ has the same solution as $Q$, but for $\tilde g^{(k)}$ instead of $g^{(k)}$, yielding